Aditya-Adars/login-page/README.md

 #Login Page

-#Using XML and Kotlin in this project
+Using XML and Kotlin in this project this is the only login page

 By Aditya Adarsh